ezzy4me/bcell_proj/README.md

 pip install -r requirements.txt
 ```
 ### Dataset
 Place your dataset in the protein_data directory.
-The directory structure should be as follows: [link](https://dacon.io/competitions/official/235932/data)
+The directory structure should be as follows: [[Dataset Download](https://dacon.io/competitions/official/235932/data)]
 ```
 protein_data/
     ├── train.csv